 Rum is a New World product.
 It wasn’t until 1655 when Jamaican rum was introduced to make punch, that the rum punch was born.

 The first two recipes have a Hawaiian twist.
-They’re made with Koloa Rum, which is dstilled on the island of Kauai from pure cane sugar and Hawaiian mountain rainwater.
+They’re made with Koloa Rum, which is distilled on the island of Kauai from pure cane sugar and Hawaiian mountain rainwater.

 You can find more drink recipes the on Koloa Rum website.

-1. COMBINE the watermelon, lime juice from 1 lime and sugar in blender, and blend until liquid.
+1. COMBINE the watermelon, lime juice from 1 lime, and the sugar in a blender, and blend until liquid.